-No edits will be made to the internal SGID from 7:00PM to 10:00AM MST to allow for automated scripts to push accurate updates to ArcGIS Online and ArcGIS Server.
-AGRC will ensure that data is production-ready before the editing windows ends.
+No edits or updates should be made to the internal geodatabase from 7:00PM to 10:00AM MST to allow automated scripts to push dataset updates to ArcGIS Online and the Open SGID.
+UGRC should ensure that data are production-ready before the editing window ends.

 All bulk data updates being pushed into the SGID should be run through Sweeper or another automated process to review and fix common data and metadata problems.

 Last update date must be updated in the following places:

 - The dataset’s data page

 UGRC should implement a unified metadata database and associated automated tools to capture the last update date in a single location.